Updated: Feb 04, 2023

 Davis, for example, wasn’t comfortable sharing grocery shopping or cooking responsibilities with his roommates because of his individual dietary restrictions.
 And when he cooked, he made sure to clean up after himself right away so as not to leave a mess for his roommates.

-When it comes to chores, a system he's seen work with his friends who have roommates is a chore wheel, which assigns chores to different housemates on a rotating basis.
+When it comes to chores, a system he's seen work with his friends who have roommates is a chore wheel that assigns chores to different housemates on a rotating basis.
 "It ensures all roommates have a role clearly defined and prevents one roommate from always doing one particular chore," Davis says.

-Other chore tips for living with roommates include giving one another a heads-up if one of you is going out of town and doing certain chores, like yard work, together.
+Other chore tips for living with a roommate include giving one another a heads-up if one of you is going out of town and doing certain chores, like yard work, together.

 The upside of living with a roommate is that you can share expenses, which can help you save money.
 Rent and utilities can be divided equally between all roommates.
 You can decide together if you want to share costs for food or toiletries equally or pay for those individually.